 13. Report on Practical Training

-The practical Training for those who started their studies in 2016 is
+The practical Training for those who started their studies in 2016 (or after) is

 The Practical Training is recommended to do in the 5th (3rd year autumn semester) semester of your studies, but it can also be done at another time.